svikashk/agile/agile/scrum-roles.md

 ---
 layout: default
-title: What are the different Scrum Roles?
+seo_title: What are the different Scrum Roles?
-page_title: Roles
+title: Roles
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 nav_order: 1